rahul-dev2025/Bootcamp-training/boundaryelemsum.md

-**program to find the sum of boundary elements of an array matrix**
+**Program to find the sum of boundary elements of an array matrix**